passenger94/shoes3/shoesManual_redcarpet01.md

 Moves a shape, text block or any other kind of object up or down.
 A positive number moves the object down by this number of pixels; a negative number moves it up.
 Displacing doesn't effect the actual layout of the page or the object's true coordinates.
-Read the [[Position.displace]] docs, since its behavior can be a bit surprising.
+Read the <span style="color:blue">Position.displace</span> docs, since its behavior can be a bit surprising.

 ### :emphasis » a string ###